 Keep track of everything related to the event and what follows, including medical bills, medical records, work injury reports, emails and other communication regarding your injury, and any other documentation.
 All of these items can be very valuable to a work injury case.

-Can You File a Worksite Injury Case on Behalf of a Loved One?
+Can You File a Worksite Injury Case on Behalf of a Loved One in Austin?

 You can file for workers’ compensation death benefits or a wrongful death lawsuit if your loved one died as a result of their work injury.
 If workers’ compensation applies, then the death benefits may include reimbursement for funeral and burial costs, and 75 percent of the deceased’s average weekly wage, within certain maximums and minimums.
 The exact terms and payouts depend on whether there is a spouse, a remarried spouse, surviving children, and other factors.